skalenetwork/documentation/validators/register-validator-node.md

 -   Ports 22, 8080, 9100, and 10000–11000, and ICMP IPv4 open for all
 -   SSL Certificates
 -   Ubuntu 18.04 or later LTS
--   2TB attached storage main-net (200gb Testnet)
+-   2TB attached and unmounted storage (200GB Testnet)
 -   8 core
 -   32GB RAM
 -   16GB swap